drckf/paysage/docs/metrics.md

 # Documentation for Metrics (metrics.py)

+This module defines classes that represent the state of some model fit metric, derived from summary information about the current state of the model (encapsulated in MetricState).

 ## class ReconstructionError
 Compute the root-mean-squared error between observations and their<br />reconstructions using minibatches.
 ### \_\_init\_\_